raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step03.md

 ### Discussion

-Earlier, I discussed warehouse robots, one modern use of line following.
+Earlier, I discussed warehouse robots, which are one modern use of line following.

 What other types of work could a line-following robot do?
 Are there other types of work that require only simple navigation?